 William Souter is entitled to participate in the Company's share and option plans.
-During the year, the Company granted 1,600,000 of options.
-Please refer to the section titled "Sharebased compensation" for further details.
+Please refer to otherwise bring the Company into disrepute.

-Ten (10) week termination notice by either party however this notice period does not apply if the employment is terminated for serious and wilful misconduct or any conduct by William Souter that amounts to fraud, theft, violence, harassment, gross negligence or any other action that may otherwise bring the Company into disrepute.
+Ten (10) week termination notice by either party however this notice period does not apply if the employment is terminated for serious and wilful misconduct or any conduct by William Souter that amounts to fraud, theft, violence, harassment, gross negligence or any other action that may